localjo/resume/covers/mapbox.md

 The reasons I'm a good fit for Mapbox and the Senior Frontend role;

-- I have **8 years of experience** with frontend JavaScript frameworks including **React** and **Redux**
+- I have **8 years of experience** with frontend JavaScript frameworks including **React** and **Redux**.
-- I love collaboration and feedback, and I'm used to doing those things in the open on GitHub
+- I love collaboration and feedback, and I'm used to doing those things in the open on GitHub.
-- I believe **open communication** is essential
+- I believe **open communication** is essential.
-- I'm great at expressing ideas with grace and clarity as a result of my background in communication and my **high empathy** for others
+- I'm great at expressing ideas with grace and clarity as a result of my background in communication and my **high empathy** for others.
-- I'm a **self-motivated**, constant learner and I'm always asking questions to increase my understanding
+- I'm a **self-motivated**, constant learner and I'm always asking questions to increase my understanding.
-- I love to give 110% to the things I do
+- I love to give 110% to the things I do.
-- I'm passionate about constant improvement for myself and my team _ I love teaching and mentoring others
+- I'm passionate about constant improvement for myself and my team.
+_ I love teaching and mentoring others.
-- I love questioning assumptions and constantly pushing to improve a product
+- I love questioning assumptions and constantly pushing to improve a product.
-- I prioritize listening and getting perspectives from people who see things differently than I do
+- I prioritize listening and getting perspectives from people who see things differently than I do.

 ## Let's Talk!